How to Power Nap in 4 Simple Steps

 Your friends are annoying you.
 You can’t remember what you learned in math yesterday.
 And now you can’t find your cell phone.

 No, you’re not having a brain lapse.
 You’re probably just tired -- and that’s making you feel grumpy and forget things.
 Don't grab a bag of chips or an energy drink to perk up.
-Energy drinks can have way too much unhealthy sugar, and some have dangerous amounts of caffeine and other supplements.
-And chips have empty calories that don’t give your body what it needs to stay healthy.
+Energy drinks have way too much unhealthy sugar, and some have dangerous amounts of caffeine and other supplements.
+Chips have empty calories that don’t give your body what it needs to stay healthy.

 Instead, take a power nap!
 Yes, naps aren’t just for babies.
 A midafternoon snooze can refresh you.
 When you’re tired it can really make making healthy choices hard.
 A nap may help you focus and make healthy decisions (like saying no to those chips).